Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/kronii-entry.md

 But for every follower, Tam earned herself a rival.
 Elizabeth was the first to call out Tam’s “fake” queen status, while Raora positioned herself as a competing royal.
 And to be fair, their suspicions were justified.
 Tam had no claim, no proof, and worst of all—no money.
 She was _broke_, constantly pretending to be rich, boasting about her 8 billion coin fortune while barely scraping together [8 actual coins.](https://www.youtube.com/live/JcRcTRedS_8?feature=shared&t=4242)

 > Aw man, why did I lie?
 I don't have 8 billion, bajillion coins or whatever.
+Eight thousand coins?
+I would like eight thousand coins.
 Aw, man!

 Yet beneath the ironclad ego and tyrannical tone, Tam was, at heart, a caring queen.
 Knowing her journey would only last three days—far shorter than others—she spent her time supporting her guildmates: building a base, sharing what little she had, and standing up for them when needed.
 And yes, there was even space in her allegedly cold heart for a potential romance.
 She fell for the Hot Pink One, but that crush ended in [disappointment,](https://www.youtube.com/live/fIGfh8GmKY8?feature=shared&t=8234) as the pink maiden was already promised to another.